revelotech/themexpert/README.md

 ![Flutter ThemeX Logo](https://raw.githubusercontent.com/revelojobs/flutter_themex/main/doc/static/ThemeX_Symbol96.png)

-Flutter ThemeX is a package to make it easy to theme your apps and use them to their best potential.
+Flutter ThemeX is a highly customized theme solution for Flutter apps to make it easy to apply multiple themes with no effort when a redesign is needed.

 ## Features